 PTES protect wildlife in Britain and around the world by bringing our most threatened species back from the brink of extinction.
 PTES carry out practical conservation action, ground breaking scientific research and educate and inspire people of all ages to nurture nature.

 Plantlife is the organisation that is speaking up for wild flowers, plants and fungi.
 From the open spaces of nature reserves to the corridors of government, Plantlife are here to raise their profile, to celebrate their beauty and to protect their future.

 The RSPB is the country’s largest nature conservation charity, inspiring everyone to give nature a home.
 Together with their partners, they protect threatened birds and wildlife so our towns, coast and countryside will teem with life once again.

-The RTPI is the UK’s leading planning body for spatial, sustainable and inclusive planning and is the largest planning institute in Europe with over 23,000 members.
-It works to maintain professional standards and advance the science and art of planning (including town and country and spatial planning) for the benefit of the public.
+The RTPI is the UK’s leading planning body for spatial, sustainable and inclusive planning and is the largest planning institute in Europe with over 25,000 members.
+It works to shape planning policy, raise professional standards and is the only body in the UK to confer Chartered status to planners, the highest professional qualification.

 The TCPA campaigns for reform of the UK’s planning system to make it more responsive to people’s needs and aspirations and to promote sustainable development.
 It occupies a unique position, overlapping with those involved in the development industry, the environmental movement and those concerned with social justice.